-If, within the first three weeks of the full-time program, a student elects to transfer into the part-time program, he or she must notify the Supervisor in writing.
-The student will restart the program on the first day of the part-time calendar.
-Any request to transfer into the part-time program made after the first three weeks of the full-time program will be considered withdrawal and re-enrollment, and the student will be responsible for paying any additional fees and/or tuition due as a result.
-Tuition will be due for the period of enrollment for the full-time program.
-Full tuition will be due for the part time program.
-It is recommended the student discuss the transfer with the financial aid specialist to determine financial aid implications of transferring.
+If, within the first three weeks of the full-time program, a student elects to transfer into the part- time program (or vice versa), he or she must notify the Nursing Program Supervisor in writing.
+The student will restart the program on the first day of the respective program's calendar.
+Any request to transfer between programs made after the first three weeks of the program will be considered withdrawal and re-enrollment, and the student will be responsible for paying any additional fees and/or tuition due as a result.
+It is recommended the student discuss the transfer with the CVCC Financial Aid representative to determine financial aid implications of transferring.
 Current federal financial aid regulations will apply.